fncbook/fnc/chapter5/integration.md

 (section-localapprox-integration)=
 # Numerical integration

-In calculus you learn that the elegant way to evaluate a definite integral is to apply the Fundamental Theorem of Calculus and find an antiderivative.
+In calculus, you learn that the elegant way to evaluate a definite integral is to apply the Fundamental Theorem of Calculus and find an antiderivative.
 The connection is so profound and pervasive that it's easy to overlook that a definite integral is a numerical quantity existing independently of antidifferentiation.
 However, most conceivable integrands have no antiderivative in terms of familiar functions.

 (demo-int-antideriv)=
 ::::{prf:example} Numerical integration